ADHD in Adults

 What Causes ADHD?

-According to orthodox medicine, the causes of ADHD remain somewhat unclear.
+According to mainstream medicine, the causes of ADHD remain somewhat unclear.
 Is ADHD genetic?
 Research suggests that genetics and heredity play a large part in determining who gets attention deficit hyperactivity disorder.
 However, scientists are still investigating whether certain genes, especially ones linked to the neurotransmitter dopamine, play a defined role in developing ADHD.
 Additional research suggests that exposure to toxins and chemicals may increase a the risk of having ADHD.

-Natural Treatment for ADHD in Adults
+Our Approach to ADHD in Adults

 At the Harley Street IBS & Autoimmune Clinic, we take a comprehensive history and look into the root causes of symptoms, using cutting edge functional medicine tests.
-We then create a tailored treatment plan for each individual, using natural medicine to meet their unique needs, in our treatment for ADHD in adults.
+We then create a tailored treatment plan for each individual, using non pharmaceutical medicine to meet their unique needs, in our treatment for ADHD in adults.

 If you would like to book an appointmentContact Deborah’s Medical Secretary for an appointment